The Lorentz-Violating effects in charged particle systems: Dirac Fermions in LIV Scenarios

 \section{Dirac Fermions in LIV Scenarios}

 The dynamics of a relativistic particle interacting with an electromagnetic field is described based on the Dirac equation obtained from the Lagrangian that carries the interaction terms.
 We consider the term given by Eq.(\ref{CFJ}) as a non-minimal coupling involving fundamental Dirac fermions and the electromagnetic field in the LIV context.
-The modified Dirac equation is given as
+The four-dimensional Dirac Lagrangian density is given as